EricLBuehler/candle-vllm/README.md

 asyncio.run(benchmark())
 ```

-## GPTQ/Marlin quantization
+## GPTQ/Marlin 4-bit quantization
-Candle-vllm now supports GPTQ (Marlin kernel), you may supply the `quant` (marlin) and `dtype` (f16) parameters if you have `Marlin` format quantized weights, such as:
+Candle-vllm now supports GPTQ (Marlin kernel), you may supply the `quant` (marlin) parameter if you have `Marlin` format quantized weights, such as:

 ```
 cargo run --release -- --port 2000 --dtype f16 --weight-path /home/Meta-Llama-3.1-8B-Instruct-GPTQ-INT4-Marlin/ llama3 --quant marlin
 ```
-You may also use `AutoGPTQ` to transform a model to marlin format by loading the model and supply the `use_marlin=True` in `AutoGPTQ`.
+You may also use `AutoGPTQ` to transform a model to marlin format by loading the (quantized) model, supplying the `use_marlin=True` in `AutoGPTQ` and resaving it with "save_pretrained".

-**Note:** only 4bit GPTQ quantization supported for marlin format at the moment, and the input data type should be `f16` (--dtype f16).
-You need also renamed the transformed marlin format weight to "model.safetensors" and copy the "tokenizer.json" from the source model folder.
+**Note:** only 4-bit GPTQ (marlin format) quantization supported at the moment, and the input data type should be `f16` (--dtype f16) or `bf16` (--dtype bf16).
+You need rename the transformed marlin weight to "model.safetensors" and copy the "tokenizer.json" from the source model folder.

 ## In-situ quantization for consumer-grade GPUs